ParthDesai/parthdesai.github.io/_posts/2015-08-30-go-generic-functions.md

 Overview
 ========
 Starting from golang 1.1, it offers reflection support to do almost anything dynamically.
-Combine that with functional programming support, and you can write generic functions in no time.
+Combine that with functional programming support, and you can write generic functions that operate on combination of any data type and function.

-In this article, I will describe how to write generic functions in golang, as well as pros and cons of the same.
+In this article, I will describe how to write generic functions in golang, as well as certain situation to avoid.

 Functional Programming in Golang
 --------------------------------